 Application materials must address all components of this Notice of Funding Opportunity and demonstrate both a need for the program and an ability to successfully implement the program.
 Reviewers will score applications based on completeness, clear and detailed responses to program narrative questions, and inclusion of all mandatory program elements as well as consideration of past performance history and/or financial standing with ICJIA.
 The applicant must demonstrate that costs are reasonable, necessary, and allowable.

-The total number of points available is 100.
+A total of 100 points are available.